MischaU8/yumyum/tools/text-tool_q8xEHTVItzM.md

 Version:
 Uploaded: 2023-05-13

-yum yum Floyd here with a quick look at the text tool in Plasticity to create text press F on the keyboard start typing text and then select text enter the text you'd like to create in the text field choose a font adjust the size to your liking and then right click to commit use the text tool to quickly add text elements to your assets
+To create text press `F` on the keyboard start typing `text` and then select `Text`.

+Enter the text you'd like to create in the text field, choose a font, adjust the size to your liking and then right click to commit.

+Use the text tool to quickly add text elements to your assets.